CatAzreal/Blue-Archive-Pixel-Dungeon-CN/README.md

-# Blue Archive Pixel Duneon
+# Blue Archive Pixel Duneon CN
-Blue Archive Pixel Dungeon is a fan-game of blue archive made with shattered pixel dungeon's open source.
+CN translation project of BlueArch Pixel Dungeon(Blue Archive PD).

-It is not completed yet, I'm developing it gradually.
+Blue Archive Pixel Dungeon is a fan-game of blue archive made with shattered pixel dungeon's open source, it's still work in progress.

-All dot assets that are new in this project is made by [myself](https://github.com/Hoto-Mocha).
+All new assets in this project, except CN translation files are created by [Cocoa(HottoMocha)](https://github.com/Hoto-Mocha).

 ---
 # Shattered Pixel Dungeon